trdownie/the-blockchain-quiz/README.md

 The scope of the website is to achieve the strategic goals outlined above.
 The most practical way to achieve this is to allow the user access to the quiz immediately upon landing on the website.
 Too much clutter or distraction detracts from this pleasant experience and might be enough resistance to send the user elsewhere.

 The main scope considerations are:
-•	The landing page will display to our target users that this site is exactly what they are looking for.
+- The landing page will display to our target users that this site is exactly what they are looking for.
-•	From the landing page, the user will be invited to take part in the quiz immediately.
+- From the landing page, the user will be invited to take part in the quiz immediately.
-•	Upon embarking on the quiz, there are two outcomes for each question, o	either a correct answer, leading to another question, o	or an incorrect answer, leading to information that helps the user learn more and retry the quiz from the beginning (to solidify the information and help the user learn).
+- Upon embarking on the quiz, there are two outcomes for each question, -- either a correct answer, leading to another question, o	or an incorrect answer, leading to information that helps the user learn more and retry the quiz from the beginning (to solidify the information and help the user learn).
 At this stage the user will get a ‘rank’ based on someone in the Bitcoin space to make the process fun.
 •	On completing the quiz with 100% the user will be presented with a reward (an algorithmically produced piece of art) to elicit a positive feeling, and their name will be added to the leaderboard of the site.
 •	Finally, there will be an option to learn more about the site and to connect with me but only once they have completed the quiz.
 This serves as a filter for those who are genuinely interested in learning, or those who already know their stuff.
 This gives these users exclusivity which further adds to the desire to contacting me.